 On the use of terms “Anticipated Functional, Technical, and Economic Needs” and “Comparable Level of Service”

-Stakeholders stated that any proposed baseline must be commonly available in the marketplace and meet the anticipated technical, functional, and economic needs of the customer.
-In response to the comment, the phrase “anticipated functional, technical, and economic needs” was incorporated into the definition of the Standard Practice Baseline.
+CPUC staff stated that any proposed baseline must be commonly available in the marketplace and meet the anticipated technical, functional, and economic needs of the customer.
+In response to this comment, the phrase “anticipated functional, technical, and economic needs” was incorporated into the definition of the Standard Practice Baseline.

-One stakeholder stated that comparable level of service should be defined for industrial processes.
+One stakeholder (Onsite Energy) stated that comparable level of service should be defined for industrial processes.
 In response to the comment, the following statement was added to the Definition section:

 “Comparable level of service includes production increases that can be met with existing equipment/systems that will be replaced with more efficient equipment/systems.”